semusings/hibernate-session-filters-with-spring-data-and-aop/README.md

-# Custom hibernate session filters with Spring Data and AOP
+# Hibernate session filters with Spring Data and AOP